Voters consider ballot questions on reproductive health, tax reform, election interference

 At the time SB 2412 passed, Ives called it an “incredibly undemocratic way to defeat an electorate you oppose.”

-In an interview with Capitol News Illinois this week, Ives again suggested that including three ballot questions was a way to quash her group’s effort.
+In an interview with Capitol News Illinois the week of Oct.
+10, Ives again suggested that including three ballot questions was a way to quash her group’s effort.

 “They didn’t wait to see if we even had the signatures,” Ives said, later noting that she intends to revive the effort and get the question on a future ballot.